ariya/gamal/README.md

 ## Improving Search Quality

-By default, Gamal utilizes the [public SearXNG instance](https://searx.space/) at `searx.work`.
+By default, Gamal utilizes the [public SearXNG instance](https://searx.space/).
 To switch to a different SearXNG instance, such as a private one capable of searching additional custom data sources, configure the URL using the `SEARXNG_URL` environment variable.

 For more frequent searches, obtain an API key for [JINA reader](https://jina.ai/reader/) (its free tier is generous) and set it as `JINA_API_KEY`.
 This will increase the rate limit from 20 requests per minute to 200 requests per minute.